|Trip Builder - Example|

 Now that you have entered and ordered all your loctions, it's time to begin entering your activities.

 There are multiple options for creating Day Trips when building your trip profile.
-See our Trip Planner Example: Day Trips for more information.
+See our Trip Builder Example: Day Trips for more information.

 As an alternative to creating individual activities under a location when booking and other details may not be required, it's possible to create a Checklist of items.